-Your breasts are designed to make as much milk as your baby (or babies – twins, triplets) needs.
+At about 21 weeks of your pregnancy, your body starts making milk which you may not notice until after delivery.
+Breasts/chests of all shapes and sizes can make milk.
+Your breasts/chest are designed to make as much milk as your baby (or babies – twins, triplets) needs.
 The more often your baby feeds, the more milk you make (also known as supply and demand).
+Your breastmilk/chestmilk changes daily to meet the nutritional needs of your growing baby.

-Your breast milk has three different stages:
+Your breastmilk/chestmilk has three different stages:

 Colostrum:

-- At this point many parents worry that they are not producing milk and they are concerned that their baby is not getting enough.
+- At this point many parents worry that they are not producing milk, and they are concerned that their baby is not getting enough.

 - Colostrum provides all the nutrients your baby needs for the first few days of life.
-Your baby’s tummy is the size of a dime at birth so he will only need a little bit at a time.
+Your baby’s tummy is the size of a dime at birth so they will only need a little bit at a time.
 This is why babies need to feed so often.

-Transitional milk
+Transitional Milk

 Mature milk